-RSD (REFLEX SYMPATHETIC DYSTROPHY) AND PERSONAL INJURIES
+RSD (REFLEX SYMPATHETIC DYSTROPHY) AND PERSONAL INJURIES IN TAMPA

 RSD (Reflex Sympathetic Dystrophy) is a chronic and progressive neurological ailment that affects the bones, joints, muscles and skin.
 Also called “Complex Regional Pain Syndrome (CRPS), RSD is, in simple terms, a soft tissue or nerve injury that deviates from ideal healing patterns.
 In most cases, RSD appears after an injury, such as a broken bone or surgery.